wala/JS_WALA/doc/normalization.md

 non-trivial, i.e., contains a non-empty statement.

 If the normalizer is passed the `unify_ret` option, every function only contains one single `return` statement at the very end of the function.
-The normalized program then will not contain empty return statements of the form `return;`. (*This is not implemented yet.*)
+The normalized program then will not contain empty return statements of the form `return;`.